Can document watermarks replace DRM?

 Is digital watermarking a popular approach?

 Judging by the success of specialist provider companies like Digimarc there is good demand from multi-media services as well as in different markets such as hidden barcode scanning in retail applications.
 There is a perception that non-invasive watermarking is ‘easy’ to implement in pictures and multi-media formats.
-Also, many PDF editors such as Adobe Acrobat enable you to add document watermarks (fixed text and images).
+Also, many PDF editors such as Adobe Acrobat enable you to add document watermarks (fixed text and images) and create a stamped PDF.

 Are there any problem document formats when applying document security watermarks?